 Out of the tens of thousands of songwriters of our era, there are approximately 400 inductees who make up the impressive roster enshrined in the Hall of Fame.
 A songwriter with a notable catalog of songs qualifies for induction 20 years after the first commercial release of a song.
 The list of inductees include Kenneth Gamble & Leon Huff, Barry Mann & Cynthia Weil, Jerry Leiber & Mike Stoller, Eddie Holland, Lamont Dozier & Brian Holland, Smokey Robinson, Paul Williams, Hal David & Burt Bacharach, Billy Steinberg & Tom Kelly, Bob Dylan, Isaac Hayes & David Porter, Carole King, Paul Simon, Billy Joel, Jon Bon Jovi & Richie Sambora, Elton John & Bernie Taupin, Brian Wilson, James Taylor, Don Schlitz, Bruce Springsteen, Phil Collins, Alan & Marilyn Bergman, Loretta Lynn, Jimmy Webb, Van Morrison, Kris Kristofferson, Dolly Parton, Garth Brooks, Diane Warren, Carole Bayer Sager, Stevie Wonder, Steven Tyler & Joe Perry, Mac Davis, Leonard Cohen, Ray Davies, Cyndi Lauper, Desmond Child, Mick Jones & Lou Gramm, Elvis Costello, Marvin Gaye, Nile Rodgers & Bernard Edwards, Lionel Richie, Bill Withers, Neil Diamond, Jay Z, Tom Petty, Toby Keith, Max Martin, Jimmy Jam & Terry Lewis, Berry Gordy, Kenneth “Babyface” Edmonds, Robert Lamm & James Pankow, Bill Anderson, Steve Dorff, Jermaine Dupri, Alan Jackson, Kool & The Gang, John Mellencamp and Allee Willis, among many others.

-The Hall of Fame not only celebrates these established songwriters, but is also devoted to the development of new songwriting talent.
-In efforts to enhance support of the up-and-coming songwriter, the Hall of Fame has forged important partnerships on both coasts; the NYU Steinhardt School of Culture, Education and Human Development and the USC Thornton School of Music.
+The Hall of Fame not only celebrates these established songwriters, but is also devoted to the development and nurturing of new songwriting talent.
+In efforts to enhance support of the up-and-coming songwriter, the Hall of Fame has forged important partnerships on both coasts.
+Educational activities are held at the University of Southern California/Thornton School of Music, with additional events and programs at NYC’s Stuyvesant High School, the University of North Carolina and Belmont University's Mike Curb College of Entertainment & Music Business.
 The result has been greater outreach with an expanded scholarship program, and the launch of a special series of events called the Songwriters Hall of Fame Master Sessions, with a focus on the art and craft of songwriting.
 The series features one major figure from music and the music industry in each session, many of whom are SHOF inductees.

 The Hall of Fame has specifically concentrated on digital initiatives, serving to combine an array of innovative features and a wealth of informational content.
 A full list of our esteemed inductees with over 250,000 records of data and over 10,000 pages of content that include biographies, discographies, audio clips and photo galleries profiling their lives and their works can be accessed there.
 Songhall.org is also geared toward our membership and enhancing communications with the songwriting community.